zpaulovics/datetimepicker-rails/README.md

 ### For more details of usage

-[You can find a demo application using the datetimeoicker-rails gem here] (https://github.com/zpaulovics/dateTimeDemo)
+[You can find a demo application using the datetimepicker-rails gem here] (https://github.com/zpaulovics/dateTimeDemo)

 See the documentation & excellent demos provided by plugin's authors: